GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 {% Aside 'caution' %}
 Each iOS/Android/desktop app feature that is listed below has a **How to do this on the web** component that you can open for more details.
-Please note that not all browsers on the various operating systems support all the listed APIs or functionalities.
+Note that not all browsers on the various operating systems support all the listed APIs or functionalities.
 Be sure to carefully review the compatibility notes in the linked articles.
 {% endAside %}